 The birth injury to your child may have happened due to one of these potential deviations from the accepted medical standard of care.
 However, it is also possible that your child’s birth injury occurred in a different fashion.
 If you work with us as a client, our birth injury and medical malpractice lawyers will fight to obtain the evidence we need to determine what went wrong and to hold the responsible parties financially accountable.

-Work With Aggressive Philadelphia Birth Injury Attorneys
+Our Philadelphia Birth Injury Attorneys Can Help

-Birth injuries are not your fault and you may be entitled to compensation for injuries caused by a medical professional’s mistake.
-Birth injuries can cause enormous despair and suffering to mother, father, and child.
+Birth injuries are not your fault, and you may be entitled to compensation for injuries caused by a medical professional’s mistake.
+Birth injuries can cause enormous despair and suffering to the mother, father, and child.
 Some injuries are severe, cause permanent disabilities, and require lifelong medical care.
 Unfortunately, that care can be prohibitively expensive and cause even more anxiety for the parents.

 If your child has suffered an injury during birth or labor, the experienced PA medical malpractice lawyers of The Reiff Law Firm may be able to help you.
 Our team of lawyers has over three decades of experience litigating birth injury and medical malpractice claims.
-In every case, we seek out qualified and credible doctors, nurses and other medical experts who work to get to the bottom of what went wrong.
+In every case, we seek out qualified and credible doctors, nurses, and other medical experts who work to get to the bottom of what went wrong.

-We understand the pain, anguish, and devastation birth injuries cause, and we will fight to hold negligent medical professional accountable for their mistakes.
+We understand the pain, anguish, and devastation birth injuries cause, and we will fight to hold negligent medical professionals accountable for their mistakes.
 Contact one of our birth injury lawyers by calling (215) 709-6940 today for a no-obligation, confidential consultation.